MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 	- Navigate to the section.
 Change the **Section background color** to white.

-	- Update the copyright from Microsoft Dynamics to Contoso Insurance.
+	- Update the copyright from Company Inc. to Contoso Insurance.

 18. Make any other changes as desired.